justinhartman/justinhartman.github.io/_projects/bootstrap-4-boilerplate-template-kit-for-espresso.md

 ## What is Included

-This Boilerplate Kit's primary objective is to accelerate your development process by providing you with all the files and code needed for working with the most current release of Bootstrap - currently version 4.1.3.
-Not only does this Kit include all the Bootstrap CSS and JS, `jQuery`, `Popper.js` and `Holder.js` scripts, but it also includes 20 fully-functional example templates that you can fire up and begin using as a base for your project.
+The Boilerplate Kit's primary objective is to accelerate your development process by providing you with all the files and code needed for working with the most current release of Bootstrap - currently version 4.1.3.
+Not only does this Kit include all the Bootstrap CSS and JS, `jQuery`, `Popper.js` and `Holder.js` scripts, but it also includes **20 fully-functional example templates** that you can fire up and begin using as a base for your project.

 Here is what is included in this Boilerplate Kit for `Espresso`.